lrotermund/blog/content/posts/mastering-microservices.md

 ###### Server-side composition

+As mentioned in the technical overview, we are primarily looking at
+{{< abbr "SSI" "Server Side Includes" >}} and {{< abbr "ESI" "Edge Side Includes" >}} on the server side.
+We will start with {{< abbr "SSI" "Server Side Includes" >}}, since it is based on a minimal setup.

+Below is a short sequence diagram that shows a request against a product detail page that is owned by Team Decide and has an {{< abbr "SSI" "Server Side Includes" >}} from Team Checkout.

 {{<
     mermaid
     caption="mermaid sequence diagram of an HTTP REST request from a client to a nginx server composing a response with SSIs."